halsted/udacity_3D_object_detection/README.md

 ![image](https://user-images.githubusercontent.com/7365421/192071850-ec540a93-0a5d-4259-8f5e-f80d60c315ac.png)

-In frame 29, the Waymo driver has passed many of the passed cars.
-I can still see the bumper and tail-lights of the car in front of the Waymo Driver.
-It appears to be travelling at about the same speed and staying the same distance ahead of the Waymo Driver.
+In frame 29, the Waymo driver has passed many of the passed cars on the left side of the road, as seen in the BEV point-cloud.
+I can still see the bumper and tail-lights of the car in front of the Waymo Driver in the range image.
+The car appears to be travelling at about the same speed and staying the same distance ahead of the Waymo Driver.
+This car can also be seen in the lidar point-cloud as a cyan blob.